Penicillin and Alcohol

-Today, people use penicillin to treat numerous diseases and infections, which extend to ear infections, skin infections, dental infections, and respiratory tract infections.
+Today, people use penicillin to treat numerous diseases and infections, extending to ear, skin, dental, and respiratory tract infections.

 Medications within the penicillin class indirectly burst bacterial cell walls, which helps to kill harmful bacteria.
 This process works by focusing on the structural elements of bacterial cells known as peptidoglycans, which form mesh-like structures in bacterial cells.